pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/index.rst

 All these properties can be configured through the user-defined variables in the pipeline specification.

-To understand how datum affects data processing in Pachyderm, you need to understand the following subconcepts:
+To understand how a datum affects data processing in Pachyderm, you need to understand the following subconcepts:

 .. toctree::